Question from Beverly: Hi Rick. I hope you can clear something up for me.

 Now even everyday objects in our homes and offices such as kitchen appliances, television sets, security cameras, thermostats, light fixtures, electrical outlets and countless other types of devices have tiny computers embedded in them that allow them to connect to (and be controlled over) the Internet.

-If you had one of these Internet-enabled heat pumps you turn your thermostat down to 60 degrees when you leave for work in the morning to save electricity, then pull out your smart phone and turn it back up to 72 degrees an hour before you leave work to ensure that your home will be nice and comfy when you get there.
+If you had one of these Internet-enabled heat pumps you could turn your thermostat down to 60 degrees when you leave for work in the morning to save electricity, then pull out your smart phone and turn it back up to 72 degrees an hour before you leave work to ensure that your home will be nice and comfy when you get there.

 Another example is Wi-Fi security cameras (#ad).
 You could install a couple of these little jewels at your front and back doors and keep an eye on your home from anywhere in the world.